How far apart are wheels on a car?

 The engineering behind wheel track also plays a huge role in vehicle handling.
 A wider track gives a more planted feel to the car, allowing for better cornering capabilities and reduced body roll.
 On the contrary, vehicles with a narrower track might be more prone to rolling during severe cornering, presenting a higher risk of accidents.

 Moreover, wheel track influences tire wear.
-By finely tuning the wheel track, manufacturers can better distribute pressure across the tire surface, thereby prolonging tire life.
+By finely tuning the wheel track, custom wheel manufacturers can better distribute pressure across the tire surface, thereby prolonging tire life.
 Misalignment or incorrect track widths can result in uneven tire wear, leading to frequent tire replacements and decreased fuel efficiency.

 Lastly, the measurement of the wheel track is often a compromise.
 While a wider track can provide improved stability and handling, it could also lead to increased aerodynamic drag and reduced efficiency.
 This is why engineers have to strike a delicate balance when determining the track width during the design phase of any vehicle.